 While research on the effects of CBD remains scarce and relatively unsteady, it has historically been used in experimental treatments for everything from post-traumatic stress disorder to acne to cancer.
 But there seems to be no better time than now for a revival of CBD in the wider cultural consciousness.

 An influx of CBD-infused products has come at a time where there is nothing more important to spend your money on than self-care.
 Paired with that, a throat-clenching anxiety appears with every glance at cable news.
 It’s also come at a time when more states than ever have decided that letting people smoke weed might not tear apart the moral fabric of the country.
 And so, as a product basically promising to quell the soul’s deepest sources of unrest, CBD has gone the way of oat milk, cronuts and green juice.
 It is the next big thing for anyone who can afford it.
+From tinctures to creams and vape juices, there’s a wide range of CBD products you can use for your well-being.
+To find out more about some popular brands out there, you can check out this highly informative website.

 To partake in the magical elixir known as CBD, it will cost you.
 A CBD couples massage in Philadelphia would leave a $700 hole in your wallet.
 A 600-milligram bottle of CBD oil could cost up to $70 at a dispensary.
 Purchasing a cup of CBD-infused black coffee at Caffeine Underground, an all-CBD cafe in Brooklyn, will set you back $6.
 To put that into perspective, Caffeine Underground typically adds 5 mg of CBD to a cup.
 But, studies have shown that in order to properly curb anxiety, the average person would require a dosage of around 300 mg.